-Our attorneys are advocates for injured victims.
+Our attorneys are advocates for injured people.
 We’re aware of the tactics insurance companies use to get people to agree to low settlements that don’t measure up to what they endured.
 With our team on your side, you can trust that you aren’t being taken advantage of by an insurance company.

 How We Can Help

-At The Long Brothers, we are passionate about helping injured victims fight for justice after an accident.
+At The Long Brothers, we are passionate about helping injured people fight for justice after an accident.
 If you or a loved one suffered injuries that weren’t your fault, you need a legal team that understands the laws affecting your claim.

-We have helped countless victims and their families receive the compensation they are rightfully owed.
+We have helped countless people and their families receive the compensation they are rightfully owed.
 While compensation can’t undo the physical and emotional turmoil you experienced, it can cover the high costs of medical expenses and help you move forward after an accident.